 Applying for Reinstatement

-When applying for reinstatement, you will have to pay a reinstatement fee.
+When applying for license reinstatement, the reinstatement fees are also your financial responsibility.
 This is on top of all the other fines and fees you have paid.
-The amount of the fee varies based on the following:
+The amount of the reissue fee varies based on the following:

-- If you were convicted of DUI (second offense or beyond), the fee is still $55, but additional fees may apply.
+- 2nd or additional offenses: $55, but additional fees may apply.

 As you can see, getting your license back is difficult, even if you complete your sentence faithfully.
 If you need to drive sooner, you may qualify for restricted driving privileges during your suspension periods.
 An experienced DUI defense lawyer can explain the qualifications for a restricted driver’s license so you can apply for one when necessary.